rsinha2006/ESP32-Analog-Sensor-Wokwi/README.md

 # ESP32 Analog Sensor Threshold Detection using Wokwi

-This project demonstrates how to interface an analog sensor with an ESP32 in the Wokwi simulator.
+This project demonstrates how to interface an analog sensor (potentiometer) with an ESP32 in the Wokwi simulator.
 When the sensor value exceeds a predefined threshold, the LED turns ON.

 ## Components
 - ESP32 Dev Board